 At Narrative Science, we are extremely passionate about data storytelling and use it in many aspects of our business.
 Because Lexio isn’t just built for sales data, it can take in almost any type of business data and write interactive stories from it.

-As Engineering Delivery Manager at Narrative Science I’m responsible for our adoption of agile methodologies with a large focus on helping teams deliver value more quickly.
+As an Engineering Delivery Manager at Narrative Science I’m responsible for our adoption of agile methodologies with a large focus on helping teams deliver value more quickly.
 To help that end, the Scrum Masters and I are always looking at data with our teams.